Kephson/reint_downloadmanager/Documentation/Administrator/Index.rst

 To install the extension, perform the following steps:

 #.
+Install extension via composer
+#.
 Go to the Extension Manager
 #.
 Install the extension
 #.
-Load the static template to your site
+Load the static TypoScript template to your site

 .. figure:: ../Images/Administrator/extensionmanager.png